 Time Management: Managing one’s own time and the time of others.

-Other Transit and Intercity Bus Driver Job Titles
+Types of Transit and Intercity Bus Driver Jobs

 - Motor Coach Bus Driver

-Job Outlook for Transit and Intercity Bus Drivers
+Is There Going to be Demand for Transit and Intercity Bus Drivers?

-There were about 179,300 jobs for Transit and Intercity Bus Driver in 2016 (in the United States).
+In 2016, there was an estimated number of 179,300 jobs in the United States for Transit and Intercity Bus Driver.
 New jobs are being produced at a rate of 9% which is above the national average.
 The Bureau of Labor Statistics predicts 16,100 new jobs for Transit and Intercity Bus Driver by 2026.
-Due to new job openings and attrition, there will be an average of 24,000 job openings in this field each year.
+The BLS estimates 24,000 yearly job openings in this field.

 The states with the most job growth for Transit and Intercity Bus Driver are Georgia, Nevada, and Wyoming.
 Watch out if you plan on working in New Jersey, Wisconsin, or Maryland.
 These states have the worst job growth for this type of profession.

-How Much Does a Transit and Intercity Bus Driver Make?
+Salary for a Transit and Intercity Bus Driver

 The typical yearly salary for Transit and Intercity Bus Drivers is somewhere between $25,550 and $69,070.